ABenatti/network_symmetry/README.md

 Alexandre Benatti thanks Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code (001) (grant no. 88882.328749/2019-01).
 Henrique F. de Arruda acknowledges FAPESP for sponsorship (grant no. 2018/10489-0).
 Luciano da F. Costa thanks CNPq (grant no. 307085/2018-0) and NAP-PRP-USP for sponsorship.
 This work has been supported also by FAPESP grant no. 2015/22308-2.

 ## License
-This software under the following license.
+This software is under the following license.

 ```
 Copyright (c) 2021 network-accessibility